erimcg/Using-D3js/06_05_packs.md

 [pack.radius([radius])](https://github.com/d3/d3-hierarchy#pack_radius) is used to set the radius accessor function.
 The method takes a function as an argument and returns the layout.
 By default, the radius is derived from the node's `value` property.

-In the example below we change the radius accessor function so that the radii are computed using `Math.random()`.
+In the example below we set the radius accessor function so that the radii are computed using `Math.random()`.
+Click on the reset button to render the circles with a different set of radii.

 ```
 <script>